Mission Statement

 Ontology

 Regarding human consciousness, I find the emergent property explanation to be convincing.
-So, animal consciousness and machine consciousness are also accepted.
+So, animal consciousness and machine consciousness are also accepted as possible.

 Epistemology